FinnMidd/commit-prefixes/README.md

 	   "label": The display name of the prefix.
 	   "prefix": The text that will appear at the start of your commit message.
 	   "emoji": The emoji that represents the prefix.
-	   "primary": `true` shows the item immediately, `false` means it has to be searched for.
+	   "main": Determines whether the item appears in the initial quick pick, or requires a search.
-	   "active": `true` makes the prefix available, `false` turns it off.
+	   "active": Determines the prefix availability (`false` turns it off).

 4.  **Save Your File**: Once all your changes are complete, save the `settings.json` file, and all the updated prefixes will automatically flow through into the extension's command.